Dr Simon Topping

 Associate Professor (Senior Lecturer) United States History

 I have been at the University of Plymouth since 2004, prior to my appointment here, I taught at the University of Wales (Bangor) for a year.
-I did my PhD, entitled “The Republican party and Civil Rights, 1928-1948,” at the University of Hull, supervised by Professor John Ashworth and Dr John White, and successfully defended my thesis, examined by Professor Tony Badger (Cambridge), in 2002.
+I did my PhD, entitled “The Republican party and Civil Rights, 1928-1948,” at the University of Hull, supervised by Professor John Ashworth and Dr John White, and successfully defended my thesis in 2002.

 I taught in the American Studies Department at Hull from 1997 until 2003.
 Before that, I took a Masters degree in American History at the University of Sheffield from 1994 to 1996, working under Professor Richard Carwardine and Dr Robert Cook and specialising in civil rights.
 As part of my BA in American Studies at the University of Ulster (graduating in 1993) I spent a year as an exchange student at the University of Mississippi (1991-1992), where I was appointed to the Chancellor’s Honor Roll for Academic Achievement.

 At Plymouth, I was head of the Popular Culture degree from 2004 until 2009 and subject leader for American Studies from 2008 until 2010.
-I have been a member of the History team since 2008.
+I have been a member of the History team since 2008 and led the programme from 2011 to 2013.

 British Association for American Studies (BAAS)

 My teaching concentrates on the United States.
-I offer a first year core module entitled America from Settlement to Empire (HIST406) which examines American history from the arrival of Columbus to the end of the Spanish-American War.
-This module introduces students to the key themes in the first two hundred years of European settlement in what would become the United States and demonstrates how the country has been shaped by settlement, revolution,slavery, civil war, westward expansion and imperialism.
+I teach the first year core module entitled America from Settlement to Empire (HIST406) which examines American history from the arrival of Columbus to the end of the Spanish-American War.
+This module introduces students to the key themes in the first two hundred years of European settlement in what would become the United States and demonstrates how the country has been shaped by settlement, revolution, slavery, civil war, westward expansion and imperialism.

-I developed American Popular Culture since 1945, a second year module using various forms of mass culture to understand the United States.
+American Popular Culture since 1945 is a second year module using various forms of mass culture to understand the United States.
 Thus, for example, we look at McCarthyism through film, the impact of television on the democratic process, black history via music and employ sources as diverse as comic books and political satire as well as more traditional historical texts, to show how culture operates in its political and historical context.

 Staff serving as external examiners

 This research grows out of three articles dealing with the stationing of African American troops in Northern Ireland during the war: the first examined their reactions to the locals and vice versa in addition to their treatment at the hands of their white comrades and the US military authorities.
-The second analysed the attitude of the government of Northern Ireland to the importation of American racism, while the third, accepted by the Journal of African American History and due for publication in 2017, uses Northern Ireland as a case study for the racist application of American military justice during the war.
+The second analysed the attitude of the government of Northern Ireland to the importation of American racism, while the third, in the Journal of African American History uses Northern Ireland as a case study for the racist application of American military justice during the war.
+A fourth article on the broader topic of the Americans in Northern Ireland appeared in the Journal of Transatlantic Studies in 2018.

 Further ahead, I am hoping to write a monograph on comics and the Great War, focussing on Charley's War.